AdobeDocs/analytics.en/help/implement/vars/page-vars/contextdata.md

 ## s.contextData in AppMeasurement and the Analytics extension custom code editor

 The `s.contextData` variable does not directly take a value.
-Instead, set properties of this variable to a string.
+Instead, set the properties of this variable to a string.

 ```js
 // Assign the example_variable property a value